 It must return approximation to the integral of the function f in the given range.

 You may call f at most n times.

 Grading policy: The grade is affected by the integration error only, provided reasonable running time e.g., no more than 2 minutes for n=100.

+Restricted functions I used: